 Alignment with the National Standards for Volunteer Involvement

-National Standard 3: Volunteer Roles covers role or position descriptions.
+National Standard 3: Volunteer roles are meaningful and tailored covers role descriptions.
 Role descriptions are a wonderful tool to help with volunteer recruitment and manage expectations.
 Further, they provide a tool for ongoing support and development of volunteers.
 Role descriptions should be provided for all volunteering roles.
-They are a key mechanism for ensuring volunteers are suited to the role they have applied for, and they enable your organisation to effectively plan for volunteer engagement by thinking through the requirements of any given role.
+They are a key mechanism for ensuring volunteers are suited to the role they have applied for, and they enable your organisation to effectively plan for volunteer engagement by thinking through the requirements of any given position.
 Finally, role descriptions are an important tool for meeting your work, health and safety obligations to your volunteers and ensuring you are complying with insurance requirements by clearly providing a scope for the role.

 Writing a role description